aylmerbritto/mixNteach/README.md

 Developer Guide:<br>
 We have used the flutter framework for our development of mixNteach application.
-This part of the document aims for any developer to explain the whole structure of our project Although Flutter aims to manage the frontend and backend models together for the sake of code maintenance we have tried to slice it.
+This part of the document aims for any developer to explain the whole structure of our project Although Flutter aims to manage the frontend and backend models together for the sake of code maintenance we have tried to slice it in the following way:
+1. Widgets
+2. Backend Operations
+3. DB interactions